-We used a statistical classifier to decode information from neuronal populations that were recorded as monkeys engaged in a delayed match-to-category task (Fig 1A) (Freedman et al. 2003).
+BASIC RESULTS.
+We used a statistical classifier to decode information from neuronal populations that were recorded as monkeys engaged in a delayed match-to-category task (Fig.

+1A) (Freedman et al. 2003).
 Figure 2 shows the accuracy levels obtained when decoding four different types of information.
-The decoding of identity information (i.e., which of the 42 stimuli was shown during the sample period) is shown in Figure 2A, and provides an indication of how much detailed visual information is retained despite the variability in spike counts that occur from trial to trial.
+The decoding of identity information (i.e., which of the 42 stimuli was shown during the sample period) is shown in Fig. 2A and provides an indication of how much detailed visual information is retained despite the variability in spike counts that occur from trial to trial.
 Given the high physical similarity among the images along a given morph line (Fig. 1B), this is a very challenging task.
-There was a significant amount of information only during the sample period when the stimulus was visible, and there was much more information in ITC than in PFC (17.5% \pm 5.5% versus 5.9% \pm 3.5% respectively, chance = 1/42 = 2.4%).
-Because information about the details of the visual stimuli was not relevant for the task in which the monkey was engaged, these results are consistent with the notion that ITC is involved in the detailed analysis of the visual information that is currently visible, while PFC activity only contains the information necessary for completing the task (Freedman et al. 2001; Riesenhuber and Poggio 2000)
+There was a significant amount of information only during the sample period when the stimulus was visible, and there was much more information in ITC than in PFC (17.5 $\pm$ 5.5 vs. 5.9 $\pm$ 3.5% respectively, chance = 1/42 = 2.4%).
+Because information about the details of the visual stimuli was not relevant for the task in which the monkey was engaged, these results are consistent with the notion that ITC is involved in the detailed analysis of the visual information that is currently visible, whereas PFC activity only contains the information necessary for completing the task (Freedman et al. 2001; Riesenhuber and Poggio 2000).

 Next we examined decoding the category of the SAMPLE-STIMULUS (i.e., whether the stimulus shown at the beginning of the sample period was a cat or a dog, Fig. 2B).
-When the SAMPLE-STIMULUS was first presented, ITC had a slightly higher accuracy level than PFC $(92.0\% \pm 2.8\% \text{ versus } 81.3\% \pm 4.3\%, \text{ at } t=225\text{ms}, \text{ chance } = 50\%)$.
-However, by the middle of the sample period (t=425 ms after stimulus onset), the information in these two areas was approximately equal (82.1% \pm 4.0% versus 82.0% \pm 4.2%).
-During the delay and decision periods, PFC had more category information about the SAMPLE-STIMULUS than ITC (delay: $66.7\% \pm 4.1\%$ (PFC) versus $56.6\% \pm 4.8\%$ (ITC); decision: $88.4\% \pm$ 4.3% (PFC) versus $77.9\% \pm 4.4\%$ (ITC), respectively; chance = 50%).
+When the SAMPLE-STIMULUS was first presented, ITC had a slightly higher accuracy level than PFC (92.0 $\pm$ 2.8 vs. 81.3 $\pm$ 4.3%, at t = 225 ms, chance = 50%).
+However, by the middle of the sample period (t = 425 ms after stimulus onset), the information in these two areas was approximately equal (82.1 $\pm$ 4.0 vs. $82.0 \pm 4.2\%$ ).
+During the delay and decision periods, PFC had more category information about the SAMPLE-STIMULUS than ITC [delay: $66.7 \pm 4.1\%$ (PFC) vs. $56.6 \pm 4.8\%$ (ITC); decision: $88.4 \pm 4.3\%$ (PFC) vs. $77.9 \pm 4.4\%$ (ITC), chance = 50%].
 Because category information is behaviorally relevant to the monkey in this task, these results support the role of the PFC in storing task-relevant information in memory during the delay period (Miller and Cohen 2001).
-That ITC initially had more information about the category of the SAMPLE-STIMULUS is largely due to ITC having more information related to visual properties of the stimuli, and this visual information is being used by the classifier to decode the category of the stimuli (see section on decoding abstract category information below).
+That ITC initially had more information about the category of the SAMPLE-STIMULUS is largely due to ITC having more information related to visual properties of the stimuli, and this visual information is being used by the classifier to decode the category of the stimuli (see section on decoding abstract category information in the fol-

 Figure 2C shows accuracy levels from decoding the category of the DECISION-STIMULUS (i.e., the stimulus that is presented in the beginning of the decision period).
-ITC had slightly more information about the category of the DECISION-STIMULUS than PFC during the decision period (93.9% \pm 2.7% versus 81.1% \pm 4.3%).
-This is probably due to the combination of visual and abstract category information by the classifier, and because there is more visual information in ITC the performance level is higher there.
-In contrast,

-PFC showed higher accuracy levels when decoding whether a trial was a match or non-match trial during the decision period (92.3% \pm 2.7% versus 60.5% \pm 4.8% Figure 2D), which is again consistent with PFC containing more task-relevant information than ITC.
+ITC had slightly more information about the category of the DECISION-STIMULUS than PFC during the decision period (93.9 $\pm$ 2.7 vs. $81.1 \pm 4.3\%$ ).
+This is probably due to the combination of visual and abstract category information by the classifier and because there is more visual information in ITC the performance level is higher there.
+In contrast, PFC showed higher accuracy levels when decoding whether a trial was a match or nonmatch trial during the decision period (92.3 $\pm$ 2.7 vs. $60.5 \pm 4.8\%$ Fig. 2D), which is again consistent with PFC containing more task-relevant information than ITC.